-Throughout his first four seasons at Georgia, Fox has spoken often of instilling a winning culture in the program.
+Throughout his first six seasons at Georgia, Fox has spoken often of instilling a winning culture in the program.
 Nowhere is this more tangible than in his team's academic pursuits.
-At the end of Summer Semester of 2013, no fewer than 14 Bulldogs had earned undergraduate degrees in Fox's tenure.
+By the end of Spring Semester 2015, no fewer than 18 Bulldogs will have earned undergraduate degrees in Fox's tenure.
 Additionally, the Georgia program was recognized in 2014 -- for the second straight year -- as ranking among the top 10 percent of all Division I programs for its multi-year APR score, the most accurate metric available for measuring academic performance.

 Fox became the 21st head basketball coach in the history of the University of Georgia on April 3, 2009.
 The native Kansan arrived in Athens after five successful seasons in a similar capacity at the University of Nevada, which played in the postseason in each of those five years.

 During Fox's tenure as head coach, Nevada won at least 21 games each season, won or shared four straight Western Athletic Conference titles and played in three consecutive NCAA Tournaments.
-He was named the WAC Don Haskins Coach of the Year three times.
+He was thrice named the WAC Don Haskins Coach of the Year.

 In all, Fox spent nine seasons coaching basketball at the Reno school.
 His first four (2001-04) came as the Wolf Pack's associate head coach under Trent Johnson.
 When Johnson left Nevada for the head coaching job at Stanford, Fox assumed the lead chair, and the program kept its torrid pace.